SoftUni-Internal/interactive-content/EN/04-Built-In-Functions-And-Data-Aggregation/00-Functions-In-MySQL.md

 # Functions in MySQL

-*U can download the resources needed for this lesson from here:* [Mega.nz](https://mega.nz/file/vcQiQZzT#sMm1P_74urMujZK-3cm1BA1lCMuOnEKdgqAlJpux8ws)
+*Download the resources needed for this lesson from here:* [Mega.nz](https://mega.nz/file/vcQiQZzT#sMm1P_74urMujZK-3cm1BA1lCMuOnEKdgqAlJpux8ws)

 With MySQL we can do much more than simply store or retrieve data information.